MalikAhsanAftab/file_reader/README.md

-# Project for evalueation of Node JS using TS
+# Project for evaluation of Node JS using TS